dtzSiFive/firrtl-spec/spec.md

 As a result probe-type references are most often output ports, but may also be used on input ports internally, as described in this section.

-Input probe references are are allowed on internal modules, but they should be used with care: when probe references are resolved they must target a single element at or below the resolution point.
+Input probe references are allowed on internal modules, but they should be used with care: when probe references are resolved they must target a single element at or below the resolution point.
 Support for other scenarios are allowed as determined by the implementation.